-122. The government has referred SMEs to instruments already available to help companies cover short-term liquidity requirements, including working capital loans and guarantees.
+- 148. At the start of the crisis, the government has referred SMEs to instruments already available to help companies cover short-term liquidity requirements, including working capital loans and guarantees.
 Access to short-term work arrangements (Kurzarbeit) was expanded in order to avert a sharp rise in unemployment.
 In practice, firms can apply for the funds when just 10% of their workers are affected by a work stoppage, compared to one-third previously.
 On 10 March, the federal cabinet extended the short-time work allowance to prevent employee layoffs due to the current slump in orders.
-Furthermore, the country's labour ministry plans to relax the Sunday work ban to prevent supply bottlenecks.

-123. On 9 March, the government announced a package of measures, with federal investments to be increased by EUR 3.1 billion between 2021 and 2024 and including extensive measures to improve liquidity for companies, including SMEs.

-124. On 13 March, a comprehensive package to guarantee liquidity of affected firms was announced without limits to credits:

-- Firm size limitations for liquidity support will be adjusted upwards and the risk taken by the government will be increased.
+Furthermore, the country's labour ministry plans to relax the Sunday work ban to prevent supply bottlenecks. - 149.
+On 9 March, the government announced a package of measures, with federal investments to be increased by EUR 3.1 billion between 2021 and 2024 and including extensive measures to improve liquidity for companies, including SMEs. - 150.
+On 13 March, a comprehensive package to guarantee liquidity of affected firms was announced without limits to credits: - Firm size limitations for liquidity support will be adjusted upwards and the risk taken by the government will be increased.
 The volume of guarantees provided by guarantee banks will be doubled to EUR 2.5 billion.
 Also, there will be a higher risk assumption by the Federal Government through an increase in the counter-guarantee, and banks will be able to decide on guarantees more quickly.
-The measures support all commercial small and medium-sized enterprises (SMEs) and the liberal professions across all sectors and will be implemented by the guarantee banks as soon as possible. - Moreover, KfW working capital loans, which are channelled through commercial banks, will come with an increased risk coverage by the KfW of up to 80% for up to EUR 200 million EUR working capital loans, thereby increasing the willingness of commercial banks to lend to enterprises. - Tax deferrals were made possible and tax prepayments can be adapted to the expected lower income in 2020.
-Enforcement measures (e.g. attachment of accounts) and penalty surcharges will be paused in 2020 if the enterprise is hit hard by the virus; - Furthermore, the measures put in place include conflict mediation between SMEs and clients/suppliers, a suspension of penalties for payment delays in government contracts, and a mobilisation of credit mediation to help SMEs wishing to renegotiate credit terms.
+The measures support all commercial small and medium-sized enterprises (SMEs) and the liberal professions across all sectors and will be implemented by the guarantee banks as soon as possible. - Moreover, KfW working capital loans, which are channelled through commercial banks, will come with an increased risk coverage by the KfW of up to 80% for up to EUR 200 million EUR working capital loans, thereby increasing the willingness of commercial banks to lend to enterprises.